Dundee v St Mirren - preview, quotes & squad selectors

 Dundee made five changes to their starting line-up for Saturday's draw at Motherwell following a Covid outbreak and McGhee will still be without four or five players against the Buddies.

+Winger Niall McGinn will be assessed after returning to training following a knock but captain Charlie Adam has not quite recovered from a hamstring injury and remains out with striker Cillian Sheridan and goalkeeper Adam Legzdins.

-Connar Ronan returned from injury as a substitute in St Mirren's weekend loss at Ross County and fellow forward Eamonn Brophy is also nearing full fitness.
+Connar Ronan returns from suspension and fellow St Mirren forward Eamonn Brophy is also nearing full fitness.
 Robinson will make a late call on Conor McCarthy's inclusion following a knock but fellow defender Matt Millar has been ruled out.

 What they said